zipurman/oVIRT_Simple_Backup/webUI/README.md

             11. chmod 777 /mnt/migrate/

 3. On oVirt Server
-    1. Create a Debian Linux VM named BackupEngine
+    1. Create a Debian Linux VM named BackupEngine and login to that VM to do the following commands.
     2. Install the following packages:
         1.  pv
         2.  curl